 The popcorn plant likes heat and light, so it's best to place your plants in direct sun.
 If the plant is getting too hot and dry, its leaves may close up during the day.
 They also tend to close up at night to conserve moisture.

-This plant likes very fertile, rich and well-drained soils.
+This plant likes very fertile, rich, and well-drained soils.
 When grown in pots, potting mix with some sandy loam is a good combination.
 Potting mix alone may drain quickly and leave this moisture-loving plant too dry.

 Water your tropical popcorn plant regularly.
 Daily is the best bet if it's in a container.
 If the leaves close up during the day, that means it may be wanting some water.
 Keep the soil moist but not wet.
 Misting the leaves with water in a sprayer is advisable if the weather is hot and dry.

 Temperature and Humidity

-After daily temperatures fall below 80 degrees, the flowering and growth of your popcorn plants will slow down somewhat.
+After daily temperatures fall below 80 degrees Fahrenheit, the flowering and growth of your popcorn plants will slow down somewhat.
 This plant adores high humidity levels.

 Deadheading spent blooms and trimming any dead or leafless branches will help to keep your popcorn plant looking healthy and full.
 There's no need for serious pruning.

 Propagating Popcorn Plants

 This plant can also be propagated from seeds or cuttings but is usually fairly inexpensive at a garden shop when purchased as an annual.
 Keep in mind that growing it from cuttings can take a long while and is often unsuccessful, which is why propagating via seed is usually the best bet.